 Are dash cams legal to use?

 In the United Kingdom, dash cams are perfectly legal to use in your vehicle and you won’t get into trouble for recording your journeys.
+We have a full article on whether dashcams are legal in the UK.

 How are dash cams actually powered?